robertbaker13/phase-0-handbook/guided-pairing-sessions.md

 ## Expectations

-Each student is required to attend five Guided Pairing Sessions (GPS) during Phase 0.
+Each student is required to attend six Guided Pairing Sessions (GPS) during Phase 0.
 Sessions are based on units and follow a specific curriculum.
-For this reason, they are only offered during specific times in each particular unit.**
+For this reason, they are only offered during specific times in each particular unit.

+The following schedule will be used for cohorts starting Phase 0 on or after 9/15/2014.

 	Unit 1:
  	 - Week 1: Introductory Session